-If you live in a tiny home, van, or RV, a compact fridge is essential to keeping your beverages and food cool whenever you need them, wherever you are!
+If you live in a tiny home, van, or motorhome, a compact fridge is essential to keeping your beverages and food cool whenever you need them, wherever you are!

 However, charging a portable refrigerator can present a challenge, especially if you need to use it in remote locations without access to grid power.

 The good news is that you have multiple options.
-Understanding the best way to provide a reliable electricity supply to your fridge can optimize your appliance’s performance and durability while improving reliability.
+Understanding the best way to provide a reliable electricity supply to your fridge can optimise your appliance’s performance and durability while improving reliability.